HyperionDevBootcamps/2024-Commercial-Lecture-Backpack/README.md

 1. **Install Git**: Before you begin, ensure that Git is installed on your local machine.
 You can find detailed installation instructions in the internal documentation located at [`StarterPack/Git/README.md`](StarterPack/Git/README.md).

-2. **Choose and Execute an Automated Pull Script**: Depending on your chosen stream (e.g., Data Science, Software Engineering, Full Stack Web Development, Cybersecurity) and your operating system, you will need to use one of the Automated Pull Scripts provided in the repository.
-This script will clone the repository and pull only the relevant files for your stream.
+2. **Choose and Download an Automated Pull Script**: Depending on your chosen stream (e.g., Data Science, Software Engineering, Full Stack Web Development, Cybersecurity) and your operating system, download the appropriate Automated Pull Script provided in the repository.

-   - **Find your script**: Navigate to the [Automated Pull Scripts](Automated%20Pull%20Scripts/) folder in this repository.
+   - **Download the script**:
+     - Right-click on the script link below for your stream and operating system.
+     - Select "Save Link As..." or "Save Target As..." to download the script to your machine.
-   - **Execute the script**: Download the appropriate script for your stream and operating system, then execute it on your machine.
-This will set up the necessary files for your learning path.
+   - **Execute the script**: After downloading, execute the script on your machine.
+This will clone the repository and pull only the relevant files for your learning path.

 | Stream | macOS Script | Windows Script | Linux Script |
 |--------|--------------|----------------|--------------|